cloudbridgeuy/rargs/web/content/docs/usage/arguments.md

 }
 ```

 > The _description_ is optional but highly encouraged.
-It makes you script easier to work with, and improved the output of the `usage`.
+It makes your script easier to work with and improves the output of the `usage`.

 ### Required Arguments